|Full name:||Milton Robert Pydanna|

 |Lists of matches and more detailed statistics|

-Born in New Amsterdam, Berbice, Milton Pydanna successfully captained that County’s XI in domestic first-class matches for six years.
-He was an integral part of the Police Sports Club in the local first division tournament and his quality work both behind and in front of the stumps caused the selectors to include him in the national team to contest the 1971 Shell Shield Tournament.
+Born in New Amsterdam, Berbice, Milton Pydanna successfully captained his native county in domestic first-class matches for six years.
+He was an integral part of the Police Sports Club in the Demerara first division competition and his quality work both behind and in front of the stumps lead to inclusion in the national team for the 1971 Shell Shield Tournament.

-He acquitted himself well, playing in all four matches of the competition as well as against the touring Indians and finished his first season with 115 runs at 23.00 per innings, gloving five catches and effecting a solitary stumping.
-The wicket-keeping position for the next two seasons were his own as he excelled in 1972 with 18 dismissals including seven lightning stumpings and in 1973 he claimed a further 19 victims three of whom could not get back in on time.
+He played in all four matches of the competition as well as against the touring Indians and finished his first season with 115 runs at 23.00 per innings, gloving five catches and effecting a solitary stumping.
+The wicket-keeping position for the next two seasons was his, and he excelled in 1972 with 18 dismissals, including seven lightning stumpings.
+In 1973 he claimed a further 19 victims, three of whom could not get back in on time.

 While Pydanna’s glovework to both pace and spin was exceptional, his batting deteriorated to 17.50 per innings in 1972 and to just 13.12 in 1973.
-In the following season (1974) he subsequently lost his place to Lonsdale Skinner after effecting ten dismissals in three games but could average only 11.60 with the bat.
+In the following season (1974) he lost his place to Lonsdale Skinner despite effecting ten dismissals in three games, because he averaged only 11.60 with the bat.

-His exploits at the club level again forced the selectors to play him throughout the 1975 season but again he faltered with the bat which eventually caused him to lose his place once more to Skinner and the Demerara Cricket Club stumper Stephen Bamfield.
-In fact at the end of 1977, after seven seasons, Pydanna had effected 71 dismissals but had only aggregated 528 runs at 15.52 per innings and had only one fifty to his name.
+He regained his place as Guyana wicketkeeper in 1975 but faltered again with the bat, which eventually caused him to lose his place once more to Skinner and the Demerara Cricket Club stumper Stephen Bamfield.
+In fact at the end of 1977, after seven seasons, Pydanna had effected 71 dismissals but scored only 528 runs at 15.52 per innings, with a single half century.

 While he was having difficulty with the willow, the Trinidadian Deryck Murray and the Barbadian David Murray were called for West Indian duty ahead of him primarily because of their positive contributions with the bat.
 Nevertheless, he fought his way back into the national team in 1978 and remained the country’s first-choice wicketkeeper for the next decade.